-Germany and Bangladesh look back on more than 40 years of successful cooperation.
-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has around 260 national personnel and 18 seconded staff in Bangladesh.
+Germany and Bangladesh look back to a successful cooperation of more than 40 years.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has national personnel of approximately 220 people, 20 people of seconded staff and two development advisors in Bangladesh.

-On behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) and other donors including the UK Government and Energising Development (EnDev), GIZ focuses on the following priority areas in Bangladesh:
+On behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) and other commissioning parties such as the Government of the United Kingdom, the European Commission and the Embassy of the Kingdom of the Netherlands (EKN), GIZ focuses on the following priority areas in Bangladesh:

-For example, GIZ is working with civil society and public and private sector stakeholders to develop strategies that will help people living in remote areas by improving access to safe and affordable drinking water, reducing indoor pollution and greenhouse gas emissions, and making cooking safer.
+GIZ is working together with the civil society and stakeholders of the public and private sectors to help people living in remote areas by improving access to safe and affordable drinking water, reducing indoor pollution and greenhouse gas emissions.

-GIZ is also operating on behalf of other clients such as international and multinational corporations.
-To date, projects have focused on improving social and environmental standards as well as health and safety in garment factories, and on promoting small and medium-sized enterprises.
+GIZ is operating on behalf of clients of the public and private sectors to improve social and environmental standards as well as health and safety in factories of the textile and leather industries.

 GIZ is also collaborating with Energising Development (EnDev) and the French Development Agency (AFD).